Hiroreco/enreco-archive/recap-data/glossary/weapons/revelations/thorn-of-order-entry.md

 ## Details

 If there’s anyone most deserving of a sword, it’s Elizabeth.
-The Scarlet Queen, the Harbinger of Order, the Leader of Justice—titles that once belonged to her before her memories faded.
-Yet even without recollection of her former self, the scarlet knight’s chivalry remains unwavering, as she continues to fight for righteousness throughout her journey in Libestal despite all the weirdness surrounding her.
+A true knight through and through, even without recollection of her former self, the scarlet one's sense of chivalry remains unwavering, as she continues to fight for righteousness throughout her journey in Libestal despite all the weirdness surrounding her.

 Upon activation, Thorn unleashes a sweeping lateral strike followed by a powerful explosion.
 It’s a simple move—but one that speaks volumes through sheer force.

 [For honour!](#embed:https://www.youtube.com/live/oVguNTPnDww?si=XWIrWAhx_Nv0aR13&t=1433)

+Starting in Chapter 2, the blade also gained an additional [ranged attack.](#entry:revelations-entry)